 The advantage of in situ imaging is the possibility to rapidly detect and recognize fragile organisms or particles that are destroyed during collection.
 Their disadvantage is the small volume of observation and lower resolution.
 They can be used to estimate counts and biomass of broad plankton groups but rarely for biodiversity estimates.

 ARGO floats are a kind of robots that float in the ocean at different depths collecting data.
-In TRIATLAS, sensors called UVP6LP were mounted on ARGO floats and deployed into the ocean.
-For 1,5 years, the instruments were

 A natural phenomenon affecting the ecosystems